Charmaine McGuffey beats former boss in Hamilton County sheriff race

 McGuffey was the first female commander at the sheriff’s office before she claimed she lost her job in 2017 because she is a woman and a lesbian.

+In a rare move, the Hamilton County Democratic Party earlier this year endorsed challenger McGuffey instead of the incumbent candidate.

+Neil is a second-generation law enforcement officer who has been with the sheriff’s office more than 30 years.

-“First and foremost, I want to express my sincere gratitude to everyone who has encouraged, volunteered, and supported my campaign for Sheriff of Hamilton County,” McGuffey said early Wednesday.
+“First and foremost, I want to express my sincere gratitude to everyone who has encouraged, volunteered, and supported my campaign for Sheriff of Hamilton County,” McGuffey said in a prepared statement early Wednesday.

 "I also want to thank the Hamilton County Democratic Party and its members, elected officials, individuals, and groups that endorsed me.
 I am very proud of our team and the work that has been accomplished over this past year.